LubeVPN/LubeVPN.github.io/citium_what_for.md

 |1| **Trust No One** | Any participant in a cryptosystem<br>is evil by nature and fallible. |
 |2| **Power Corrupts** | Whatever rights a user may hold<br>will have adversely affect. |
 |3| **No Secrecy** | Any ciphertext is not more secure<br>than its plaintext counterpart. |

+Data interactions within the cryptosystem of Citium, even if there are successfully orchestrated **1. mischief**; **2. power abuse;** and **3. ciphertext hack**, user can justifiably deny that he or she has ever been involved. **Reputability greatly reduces the desire of any competitor or judicial authority to investigate and obtain evidence** because all security forensics are futile, no matter how extensive and meticulous they are.
+Citium design inevitably makes the data itself inadmissible.

 ## 西蒂姆簡介<br>Citium Overview